-The experienced and dedicated support staff brings an average of nine years of service to the faculty and students of the Simon School.
+We have an experienced and dedicated staff that support the faculty and students of the Simon School.

 Faculty have individually assigned staff who can serve as liaisons to the students on coursework and research-related matters.
 The staff offices are located in close proximity to the faculty for optimal support and effectiveness for the students.